c9/docs.c9.io/src/ide-components/console.md

 ![Screenshot of search results](./images/searchResults.png)

 You can expand each result to see the line number of where a match was found.
-Clicking on a match also opens the file in the IDE.
+Clicking on a match opens the file in the IDE.